sassansh/Places/README.md

 ## Project Description

 **Who is it for?**
-- People in cities (mostly) with lots of choices of (restaurants/bars/breweries/parks) who want to talk with trusted groups about what places they like best
+- People in cities (mostly) with lots of choices of amenities (restaurants/bars/breweries/parks) who want to talk with trusted groups about what places they like best

 **What will it do?**
 - Allow people to enter rankings/reviews for places